God’s School of Life

 “When your judgments are in the earth, the inhabitants of the world will learn righteousness."
 Isaiah 26:9 NKJV

 As we yield to the Lord, we become eager learners, wanting His wisdom and understanding as we handle all that comes our way in this world.
 He teaches us the foundations of faith, the essential truths upon which to build a good and productive life.
-Jesus had a thirst to know His Father and asked many questions of the leaders of His time even when He was just twelve.
+Even as a child, Jesus had a thirst to know His Father.
+He asked many questions of the leaders of His time even when He was just twelve.
 His parents had gone to Jerusalem for the annual Passover feast and traveled a day before they realized He was not with them.

 ‘Why were you searching for me?’
 He asked.
 ‘Didn’t you know I had to be in my Father’s house?’”
 Luke 2: 41-49 NIV

 God’s lessons do become more difficult than we had anticipated when we fell in love with our Savior.
-His purpose is to build our character to be like Him, to love others and treat them as want to be treated.
-Salvation is free, but there is much to understand, endless wisdom to gain, a vast universe Father God wants to teach us about as He shows us His ways.
+His purpose is to build our character to be like Him, to love others and treat them as we desire to be treated.
+Salvation is free, but there is much to understand, endless wisdom to gain, a vast universe Father God wants to teach us about.
+He will show us His ways when we ask seek, and knock.
 When we don’t know His ways, His truth, we ask!

-Having a degree or two, letters after our names, does not mean that we have been in God’s school unless we let Him teach us also along the way.
+Having a degree or two, letters after our names, does not mean that we have been in God’s school unless we also let Him teach us along the way.
 God is the life force within us able to filter out His truth from man’s wisdom and knowledge.
+He is present in us so we can glean from the fields of knowledge that which is His wisdom.
 There are many things to learn about the Lord in all walks of life if we desire to do so, whether others know they are teaching us His lessons or not.

 God’s school of life teaches us about Him and how He would have us be in this world.
-It is the only way for us to truly become the light of this world as we need to be.
-Consider the rewards in Psalm 91 for those who learn to live, move, and have our being in Him, who seek to say and do only what the Father says and does, like Jesus Christ, the firstborn Son.
+It is the only way for us to truly become the light of this world that is our destiny.
+Consider the rewards in Psalm 91 for those who seek to say and do only what the Father says and does, like Jesus Christ, the firstborn Son.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.